ProteGO-Safe/ios/README.md

 ## ChangeLog

+**4.7.1**
+- Bump iOS version availability for some log methods
+- Clear exposure risk info on demand

 **4.7.0**
 - Omit package analysis on very first app run
 - Added ability for sign-in for covid-19 test